 He specialises in the treatment of conditions affecting the upper gastrointestinal tract which includes oesophageal and gastric cancer, obesity, benign oesophageal and gastric disorders, acid reflux, hiatus hernia, achalasia, gallstones and hernias.

-Mr Alkhaffaf has a specialist interest in advanced minimally invasive (keyhole) surgery and has developed his expertise by visiting international surgical centres of excellence in the United States, South Korea and The Netherlands as well as a number of leading organisations within the United Kingdom.
+Mr Alkhaffaf has a specialist interest in advanced minimally invasive (keyhole) surgery and has developed his expertise by visiting international surgical centres of excellence in the United States, South Korea, The Netherlands as well as a number of leading organisations within the United Kingdom.

-Mr Alkhaffaf prioritises the delivery of excellent medical care for all his patients, however he believes that this can only be achieved through a relationship based on trust, clear communication and an empathetic approach.
+He prioritises the delivery of excellent medical care for all his patients and believes that this should be achieved through a relationship based on trust, clear communication and an empathetic approach.

-Mr Alkhaffaf is active in the field of research and holds the position of ‘Honorary Senior Lecturer’ at the University of Manchester’s Division of Molecular and Clinical Cancer.
-His cancer research activities have resulted in his award of a prestigious ‘NIHR Doctoral Research Fellowship‘.
+Mr Alkhaffaf is active in the field of research and holds the position of ‘Honorary Senior Lecturer’ at the University of Manchester.
+His research activities have resulted in his award of a prestigious ‘NIHR Doctoral Research Fellowship‘.